code-q-web-factory/CodeQ.LinkChecker/README.md

  - Use a job queue for crawling
  - Update the link checks after a page is published via a job queue
  - Check external links against malware oder security adviser lists
- - Find all occurrencies of external links to internal pages
+ - Find all occurrences of external links to internal pages
  - Check against deny list (e.g. list of competitors)
  - Check for broken links in other workspaces

 ## FAQ

-### Why doen't you also check asset links?
+### Why don't you also check asset links?

 The Neos media browser does not allow editors the deletion of assets in usage, therefore asset links can only be broken because of system errors on your virtual machine e.g. bcause of bad syncs or thumbnail creation exceptions.
 For this, please use `./flow resource:clean` to validate your media assets.